-In addition, a number of “operational definitions” are intended to be used in the PMRM to support development of the “Detailed Privacy Use Case Analysis” described in Section 4.
-Their use is completely optional, but may be helpful in organizing privacy policies and controls where there are inconsistencies in definitions across policy boundaries or where existing definitions do not adequately express the operational characteristics associated with Fair Information Practices/Principles.
+In addition, a number of “operational definitions” are included in the PMRM as an aid to support development of the “Detailed Privacy Use Case Analysis” described in Section 4.
+Their use is completely optional, but may be helpful in organizing privacy policies and controls where there are inconsistencies in definitions across policy boundaries or where existing definitions do not adequately express the operational characteristics associated with the Privacy Principles below.

+These Operational Privacy Principles are intended support the Principles in the OASIS PbD-SE Specification and may be useful in understanding the operational implications of Privacy Principles embodied in international laws and regulations and adopted by international organizations

-Operational FIPPs
+Operational Privacy Principles

-The following 14 Fair Information Practices/Principles are composite definitions derived from a review of a number of relevant international legislative instruments.
-These operational FIPPs can serve as a sample set, as needed.
-Note however that there is no single and globally accepted set of FIPPs and the PMRM does not require use of these composite definitions.
+The following 14 Operational Privacy Principles are composite definitions, intended to illustrate the operational and technical implications of commonly accepted Privacy Principles.
+They were derived from a review of international legislative and regulatory instruments (such as the U.S. Privacy Act of 1974 and the EU Data Protection Directive) in the ISTPA document, “Analysis of Privacy Principles: Making Privacy Operational,” v2.0 (2007).
+They have been updated slightly for use in the PMRM.
+These operational Privacy Principles can serve as a sample set to assist privacy practitioners.
+They are “composite” definitions because there is no single and globally accepted set of Privacy Principles and so each definition includes the policy expressions associated with each term as found in all 14 instruments.

 Accountability

-Functionality enabling reporting by the business process and technical systems which implement privacy policies, to the data subject or Participant accountable for ensuring compliance with those policies, with optional linkages to redress and sanctions.
+Functionality enabling the ability to ensure and demonstrate compliance with privacy policies to the various Domain Owners, Stakeholders, regulators and data subjects by the privacy program, business processes and technical systems.

 Notice

-Functionality providing Information, in the context of a specified use, regarding policies and practices exercised within a Privacy Domain including: definition of the Personal Information collected; its use (purpose specification); its disclosure to parties within or external to the domain; practices associated with the maintenance and protection of the information; options available to the data subject regarding the processor’s privacy practices; retention and deletion; changes made to policies or practices; and other information provided to the data subject at designated times and under designated circumstances.
+Functionality providing Information, in the context of a specified use and in an open and transparent manner, regarding policies and practices exercised within a Domain including: definition of the Personal Information collected; its use (purpose specification); its disclosure to parties within or external to the domain; practices associated with the maintenance and protection of the information; options available to the data subject regarding the processor’s privacy practices; retention and deletion; changes made to policies or practices; and other information provided to the data subject at designated times and under designated circumstances.

-Consent
+Consent and Choice

-Functionality, including support for Sensitive Information, Informed Consent, Change of Use Consent, and Consequences of Consent Denial, enabling data subjects to agree to the collection and/or specific uses of some or all of their Personal Information either through an affirmative process (opt-in) or implied (not choosing to opt-out when this option is provided).
+Functionality enabling data subjects to agree to the collection and/or specific uses of some or all of their PI either through an opt-in affirmative process, opt-out, or implied (not choosing to opt-out when this option is provided).
+Such functionality may include the capability to support sensitive Information, informed consent, choices and options, change of use consent, and consequences of consent denial.

 Collection Limitation and Information Minimization

-Functionality, exercised by the information processor, that limits the information collected, processed, communicated and stored to the minimum necessary to achieve a stated purpose and, when required, demonstrably collected by fair and lawful means.
+Functionality, exercised by the information processor, that limits the personal information collected, processed, communicated and stored to the minimum necessary to achieve a stated purpose and, when required, demonstrably collected by fair and lawful means.

 Use Limitation